DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 ## Customize Shape and Connector Style Settings

-1. Select a shape, a connector, or a group of elements.
+1. Select a shape, connector, or group of elements.

 1. Click the **Properties** button to invoke the **Properties** toolbar.